top of page

 Our team at McGrath can help make things simple.

-Sadly, sexual harassment and abuse incidents occur every day in schools across the country.
+Sadly, sex-based discrimination including sexual harassment and abuse occur every day in schools across the country.
 Failing to proactively prevent and respond sends negative ripple effects far beyond the immediate individuals affected, and can even lead to multi-million dollar lawsuits.

 Let us help you take steps to prevent these incidents and be ready to investigate them if they do happen.